-‘Witnessing Resistance’: healing the community with photos and conversations
+‘Witnessing Resistance’: Healing the community with photos and conversations

 People are also reading…

-Amos took over 9,000 photos during the events of Aug.
-12 and the process of narrowing down the number to just 18 demanded patience and empathy.
+Amos, who has taken photos for The New York Times, NPR, Getty Images and The Washington Post, took over 9,000 photos during the events of Aug.
+12, said that the process of narrowing down the number to just 18 demanded patience and empathy.

-Amos has taken photos for The New York Times, NPR, Getty Images and The Washington Post.

-The idea of the project was to present the chronological order of the events while simultaneously encouraging people to start talking about the major mistakes that were made and how the community can grow from them.
+The idea of the project was to present the chronological order of the events while simultaneously encouraging people to start talking about the major mistakes that many believe were made in response to the torch rally and Saturday's deadly riot and how the community can grow from them.

-For him personally, the idea was also to be able to talk about what he saw and tell his story.
+For Amos personally, the idea was also to be able to talk about what he saw and to tell his story.

-The photographer hopes that his pictures will start the healing process by initiating important conversations.
+The photographer said he hopes that his pictures will start the healing process by initiating important conversations.

 “We have to start talking about it.
 We cannot lock stuff up and hope that it magically goes away,” he said.